-An investment in Aspen Group may be diluted in the future as a result of the issuance of additional securities.
+Because we expect to raise capital in the fall of 2013, an investment in Aspen Group may be diluted in the future as a result of the issuance of additional securities.

-If we need to raise additional capital to meet our working capital needs, we expect to issue additional shares of common stock or securities convertible, exchangeable or exercisable into common stock from time to time, which could result in substantial dilution to investors.
+We plan to raise additional capital to meet our working capital needs in the fall of 2013.
+In this offering, we expect to issue additional shares of common stock or securities convertible, exchangeable or exercisable into common stock, which could result in substantial dilution to investors.
 Investors should anticipate being substantially diluted based upon the current condition of the capital and credit markets and their impact on small companies.